Skip to content

 Docsie

-• Converts any video type (training videos, screen recordings, real-world footage) into structured documentation
+• Converts any video type (training videos, real-world footage, screen recordings) into structured documentation using multimodal AI

-• Multi-tenant portals deliver one knowledge base to unlimited clients with custom branding and domains
+• Multi-tenant portals deliver one knowledge base to unlimited branded client portals with custom domains

-• 100+ language auto-translation for global documentation needs
+• 100+ language auto-translation with technical terminology preservation

-• Agentic AI chatbot with tool calls for accurate end-user support
+• Agentic AI chatbot using tool calls for accurate responses without hallucination

 • Smaller brand recognition compared to Notion